 The goal of an investor is to generate the highest return possible with the least amount of risk.
-One of the metrics investors use to determine a stock's risk-adjusted performance is "alpha," also known as "Jenson's alpha" or the "Jenson index."
+One of the metrics investors use to determine a stock's risk-adjusted performance is "alpha," also known as "Jensen's alpha" or the "Jensen index."
 Alpha is the difference between a stock's actual return and its expected return adjusted for risk.
 Simply stated, alpha is an analysis figure that measures the performance of an investment as compared against a benchmark index (such as the S&P 500).

 Capital Asset Pricing Model